reubano/ckanutils/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `ckan-utils` for local development.
+Here's how to set up `ckanutils` for local development.

-1. Fork the `ckan-utils` repo on GitHub.
+1. Fork the `ckanutils` repo on GitHub.
 2. Clone your fork locally::

-    git clone git@github.com:reubano/ckan-utils.git
+    git clone git@github.com:reubano/ckanutils.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    mkvirtualenv ckan-utils
+    mkvirtualenv ckanutils
-    cd ckan-utils/
+    cd ckanutils/
     python setup.py develop

 4. Create a branch for local development::